kshetline/aw-clock/README.md

 As an alternative to silencing and snoozing alarms with a touchscreen, there are also keypress values associated with these actions.
 While you probably wouldn’t want a full-size keyboard attached to your clock all the time, a small set of programmable USB keys, or even a single key, could be used to provide a more tactile yet compact way of controlling alarms.

+A Bluetooth numeric keypad, while not exactly the ideal form factor, can provide a convenient and inexpensive means of remotely silencing and snoozing alarms.

 Stop alarm: &lt;space&gt; *or* Enter<br>Snooze 5 minutes: 5<br>Snooze 10 minutes: 0 *or* S<br>Snooze 15 minutes: . *(period)*<br>

+### Custom alarm tones

+When you perform the standard dedicated device installation, a folder will be created for your own alarm tones at `/home/pi/awc-alarm-tones`.
+Simply add MP3, MP4, or OGG audio files to this folder to make them available for alarms.

 ### Wind speed